How Does the Premium Tax Credit Work for Health Insurance?

 - Adoption

-It is important to report changes immediately so your health plan eligibility can be updated.
-And if you're currently using the advance premium tax credit, then it is particularly important to report any life changes to the marketplace as soon as possible.
+It is important to report changes immediately to avoid paying more than you have to for health insurance.
+And if you're currently using the advance premium tax credit (APTC), then it is particularly important to report any life changes to the marketplace as soon as possible.

 What is the small business health care tax credit?